richelbilderbeek/paper_critical_ai/docs/paper.md

 as a guide to belief and action.'.

-Where the earlier definition is simple, we also follow the framework of `[Spector & Ma, 2019]` as a definition of critical thinking.
+Where the earlier definition is simple, we also follow the framework of `[Spector & Ma, 2019]`, which gives 5 levels of critical thinking.

+???- question "What are those 5 levels?"

+    - Novice
+    - Beginner
+    - Professional
+    - Proficent
+    - Expert.

+The higher levels of critical
+thinking are achieved from both an increase in knowledge and increasingly high ability to reason.
-Even though it avoids giving a definition of critical thinking, it does specify 5 levels of critical thinking (from novice to expert), which is achieved by going through 8 abilities, of which 3 can be found literally in Blooms taxonomy.
+Of these 8 abilities, 3 can be found literally in Blooms taxonomy.

 ???- question "What are those 8 abilities?"